devabhargav9/File-Type-Identification-Using-Extensions/Readme.txt

 	categorizedList.txt : Output is written to this file after each execution sample.txt	: Sample input file with random file names

-	scrapper.py	: The script that was used for creating database(For evaluation purpose only)
+	scrapper.py	: The script that was used for creating database